 World’s Fair Remnants - Flushing Meadow Corona Park

-The grounds were used again to host the 1964 World’s Fair.
-Some of the exhibits included: General Motors’ Futurama II, Picturephones exhibited by AT&T, Sinclair Oil’s Dinoland, and the basic computer introduced by IBM.
-I was surprised to learn that many of the world’s countries did not participate in this World’s Fair because most had devoted their resources to the 1962 World’s Fair in Seattle.
+The grounds were revitalized once again for the 1964 New York World’s Fair.
+Notable exhibits included General Motors’ Futurama II, AT&T’s Picturephone, Sinclair Oil’s Dinoland, and a basic computer introduced by IBM.
+Many nations did not participate, having already devoted significant resources to the 1962 Seattle World’s Fair.

 Here is what I found, hope you enjoy!